-- Bids/tenders are submitted that are arrived at by agreement between two or more bidders.
+- Bids/tenders are submitted that are arrived at by agreement between two or more bidders

-An exception occurs if the agreement is made known to the persons who requested the bids before the bids are submitted.
+Unless the agreement is made known to the persons who requested the bids before the bids are submitted.
 The penalty for bid-rigging is imprisonment for up to 14 years and/or a fine at the discretion of the court.

 The Bureau has established an immunity program under which the first conspirator to report a conspiracy may receive immunity from criminal prosecution - but not civil damages arising out of private causes of action - if that conspirator, among other things, did not coerce others into participating in the conspiracy and co-operates in the prosecution of other conspirators.
 Subsequent immunity applicants may receive some form of leniency in the form of reduced fines but will not qualify for full immunity.

 d.
 Private actions

 The Competition Act provides private parties with a right to sue to recover actual damages suffered as a result of a violation of the Act'scriminal provisions.
 In theory, private parties have the right to initiate proceedings to prove both the violation of a criminal provision and their damages.
 As a practical matter, private parties tend to rely on convictions or guilty pleas that result from government - i.e., Public Prosecutions Service of Canada - enforcement to prove the violation, and their actions are limited to proving their damages.
 Private claims typically take the form of class actions.